Adventure Playground | Trampolines | Picnic Shelter | Water Fountain | BBQs | No Toilets

 The boardwalk surrounds the lake which makes for a relaxing stroll and there are some logs for some nature play by the lake.
 Note: there are open bodies of water so please ensure you supervise children closely.

 The only features missing is a toilet block and parking lot, so street parking may cause some congestion.
 Livvi's Place Playground is just down the road and has toilets so it may be worth dropping by here first for a toilet stop.
-Just note there is only one set of 2 barbeques, so there could be a bit of a wait for the bbq during the warmer months.
+Just note there is only one set of 2 barbeques, so there could be a bit of a wait for the bbq on a busy day.
 Overall, the park and playground was fantastic and will provide hours of laughter and entertainment to children of all ages.

 How To Get There: